 Companies that participate in a self-regulatory framework are largely subject to the enforcement procedures set forth in the safe harbor.

 As a general rule, verifiable parental consent is required prior to collecting personal information from a child.
-Limited exceptions, that may still require direct notice of activities, include:
+There are limited exceptions that may still require direct notice of activities.